TM-Grant6/Lapis-Automod/README.md

   - Check for valid Xbox user ID and store it in a user map.
   - Validate skin information by checking skin IDs, dimensions, and such.
   - Verify the platform and platform chat ID for Nintendo Switch.
+  - Device OS checks to confirm a vaild Device OS.
+  - Ban devices the user configures.

 ### Add Player Event Handler
 - The "add_player" event handler processes the incoming player data and performs the following checks: